 The James Turner Institute of Welding Technology at Central Piedmont is focused on being the leader in workforce development for the Charlotte area and region.
-Our skilled faculty works closely with local and regional industry to provide highly customizable training programs to enhance the employee's skills and create a pipeline of talent for future growth.
+Our skilled faculty work closely with local and regional industry to provide highly customizable training programs to enhance the employee's skills and create a pipeline of talent for future growth.
 The opportunities are endless: if you are looking for a job that is ever-changing and challenging, welding is for you.

 What You Will Learn

 The welding technology program teaches both the theoretical and practical principles of the profession, develops proficiency in technical skills, and provides opportunities for the application of both theoretical and practical knowledge.
-Successful graduates of the program may be employed as entry-level technicians in welding and metalworking industries. upon completion of the program, you will be able to:
+Successful graduates of the program may be employed as entry-level technicians in welding and metalworking industries.
+Upon completion of the program, you will be able to:

 - safely and efficiently utilize cutting and welding equipment that complies with accepted industry standards